Crazy Horse Memorial: Crazy Horse

-Crazy Horse was a Native American war leader of the Oglala Lakota.
+Crazy Horse was an Oglala Lakota war leader.
 He took up arms against the U.S. Federal government to fight against encroachments on the territories and way of life of the Lakota people.
 His most famous actions against the U.S. military included the Fetterman Fight (21 December 1866) and the Battle of the Little Bighorn (25-26 June 1876).
 He surrendered to U.S. troops under General George Crook in May 1877 and was fatally wounded by a military guard, allegedly while resisting imprisonment at Camp Robinson in present-day Nebraska.
 He ranks among the most notable and iconic of Native American tribal members and was honored by the U.S. Postal Service in 1982 with a 13¢ postage stamp that is part of its Great Americans series.

 History of the monument

+Planning and early construction under Korczak Ziolkowski (1931–1982)

 Henry Standing Bear (Mato Naji), an Oglala Lakota chief, and well-known statesman and elder in the Native American community, recruited and commissioned Polish-American sculptor Korczak Ziolkowski to build the Crazy Horse Memorial in the Black Hills of South Dakota.
 In October 1931, Luther Standing Bear, Henry's older brother, wrote to sculptor Gutzon Borglum, who was carving the heads of four American presidents at Mount Rushmore.
 Luther suggested that it would be "most fitting to have the face of Crazy Horse sculpted there.
 Crazy Horse is the real patriot of the Sioux tribe and the only one worthy to place by the side of Washington and Lincoln."
 Borglum never replied.
 Thereafter, Henry Standing Bear began a campaign to have Borglum carve an image of Crazy Horse on Mount Rushmore.
 In summer of 1935, Standing Bear, frustrated over the stalled Crazy Horse project, wrote to James H. Cook, a long time friend of Chief Red Cloud's, "I am struggling hopelessly with this because I am without funds, no employment and no assistance from any Indian or White."